TedHusted/awake/awake.md/awake.md

 Adrian nods, his tone measured.
 “We won’t be giving the process away.
 We forecast that the licensing fees will be a steady source of revenue.
 And we won’t be resting on our laurels.
 The patent will be a snapshot of the code.
 Our team will be moving the algorithm forward while the application is pending.
 We plan to keep our competitive advantage.”

 “Brent left behind stellar code.
 Excellent documentation makes it a complete package.
 My team is already working on other enhancements based on the initial change.”
-Adrian folded his hands on the conference table as he spoke.
+Adrian folds his hands on the conference table as he speaks.
 “Greater things are yet to come.”

 Emma flashes a legal statement onto the Zoom screen.
 “Of course, Mr. Cho’s forward-looking statement falls under Safe Harbor.
 Please make investment decisions based on current capabilities and not on what may or may not come to pass in an upcoming release.